al97/Girder-Documentation/girder_utilities.md

 len(bld_yes_slides_lbd)
 ```

- WORKING
+get all the slides that have the Blood set to Yes, aka slides have Blood
-  get all the slides that have the Blood set to No, aka slides have no Blood
+working

 ```
 sourceFldID = '5ae351e792ca9a0020d95e50'
 bld_no_slides_lbd = []